| | | | | | | | | | |

 Here’s my super easy tutorial on how to make pumpkin puree from scratch.

-How to Make These Muffins From Scratch:
+How to Make Gluten-Free Pumpkin Muffins (Step by Step):

-1. Preheat Oven and Grease Muffin Mold.
+1. Preheat Oven and Grease Muffin Mold

 Start off by preheating the oven to 350F (180C) and greasing a silicon muffin mold.
 I prefer using a silicon muffin mold because they produce better results and it’s much easier to remove the muffins from the mold once they’ve cooled.
-However, if you don’t own a silicon muffin old, make sure to use paper liners or foil liners in your muffin mold so they come out easier.

 Using a silicon brush to grease a silicon muffin mold.